 The above list includes very serious side effects.
 You may need urgent medical attention or hospitalisation.
 Very serious side effects are usually rare or very rare (affecting between 1 in 1,000 and 1 in 10,000 patients).

 Tell your doctor or pharmacist if you notice anything that is making you feel unwell.

 This is not a complete list of all possible side effects.
 Others may occur in some people and there may be some side effects not yet known.
 It is important that you tell your doctor about anything unusual, even if it is not mentioned on the list.

 Store your ZOMACTON (mixed or unmixed) in the refrigerator at 2-8°C. It must not be frozen or heated above 25°C. Protect from light.

-After making up, the ZOMACTON 4 mg solution is stable for 14 days in the refrigerator and the ZOMACTON 10 mg solution is stable for 28 days if the refrigerator.
+After making up, the ZOMACTON 10 mg solution is stable for 28 days if in the refrigerator.
 Discard any remaining solution after this time.

 Take ZOMACTON out of the refrigerator approximately 1/2 hour before your injection.
 This will bring it to room temperature (about 25°C).
 It is more comfortable to inject at this temperature.